 Though it’s a long-running debate, many people believe the Iroquois Constitution influenced the US Constitution.
 Some links about that topic follow in the list of resources below.
 That appealed to me because the Taldra novels focus so much on the Valchondrian government, with Taldra becoming Leader and impacting its laws.
 So, even if readers might disagree over the historical accuracy of that influence, it still resonates as part of my world-building.

-No one in either novel actually says it, but I imagine events took place that caused the varied Iroquois to unite as one people under a Constitution.
+I won’t explore it until the upcoming novel Argen, but I imagine events took place that caused the varied Iroquois to unite as one people under a Constitution.
 Other people travelled there from lands they sometimes referred to as North and South Turtle (North and South America, adapted via Native terminology).
 As Valcine became a trade center, other people kept joining them out of necessity, until the world united as Valchondria.
 It all seemed ideal, until the Degrans and the Maintainers rose.
 Read Degranon and Sons of Taldra to find out what happens from there.

 More importantly, please take the time to learn from and about the creative, amazing Native cultures that we so often ignore or mistreat in the real world.
 They’ve inspired my writing, and I can’t begin to acknowledge their struggles or their accomplishments.

 Please also see the Degranon/Sons of Taldra glossary.

 From the blogger: